zsh-ncursed/caura-tray/RUNNING.md

 2. Click the icon to open the menu with application categories
 3. Hover over a category to see its applications
 4. Click an application to launch it
-5. Use "Regenerate" to scan and import new .desktop files
+5. Use "Regenerate" to scan and import new .desktop files and clean up non-existent applications
 6. Use "Settings" to configure:
    - Icon visibility
    - Quick launch applications visibility